 HEVC (High Efficiency Video Coding)

-Another name for H.265, offering better compression efficiency than H.264.
-Preferred for high-resolution streaming such as 4K.
+Another name for H.265, offering better compression efficiency than H.264, is preferred for high-resolution streaming, such as 4K.

 Home Studio

-A personal setup optimized for streaming from home, often including lighting, green screen, microphone, webcam, and a streaming PC.
+A personal setup optimized for home streaming often includes lighting, a green screen, a microphone, a webcam, and a streaming PC.

 Hosting Service (Streaming Hosting)